Grant Process FAQ

 What happens after we turn in our grant application?

-After the Finance Committee evaluates the organizations finances and any questions they may have had have been answered, the grant application then is given to the Chairs/Co-Chairs of the respective Focus Area.
-Focus Area Committees will begin meeting in August to review applications.
+After the Finance Committee evaluates the organization’s finances and any questions they may have had have been answered, the grant application then is given to the Chairs/Co-Chairs of the respective Focus Area.
+Focus Area Committees will begin meeting in September to review applications.

 What happens during the Focus Area Committee Meetings?

 The Focus Area Committees are comprised of IMPACT100 NWF members who volunteer and have no conflict of interest to serve (e.g., not staff or board member of a nonprofit which has submitted a grant application in that focus area).
-All discussions during committee meetings are kept private (even from IMPACT100 NWF members not on that committee).
-The committee reviews all grant applications, and conducts “virtual” site visits in August.
-After each site visit, the members discuss the proposal and record individual assessments of the application.
-After all site visits are completed, the entire committee meets and reviews each application using the previous assessments and ratings and then votes to choose the two area finalists.
+All discussions during committee meetings are confidential within that committee (even from the other Focus Areas’ members).
+The committee reviews all grant applications and conducts site visits in September and early October.
+After each site visit, the members discuss that proposal and record individual assessments of the application.
+After all site visits are completed, the entire committee meets and reviews each application using the previous assessments and ratings.
+Then they vote to choose the two area finalists.

 How many finalists will be selected to make presentations to the IMPACT 100 membership?

-Each Focus Area Committee will select two finalists.
+Each Focus Area Committee will select a maximum of two finalists.

 What should we expect to happen at the site visit?